SeleniumHQ/seleniumhq.github.io/docs_source_files/content/remote_webdriver/remote_webdriver_server.en.md

 ## Configuring the server programmatically

-In theory, the process is as simple as mapping the `DriverServlet` to a URL, but it's also possible to host the page in a lightweight container, such as Jetty configured entirely in code.
-Steps to do this follow.
+In theory, the process is as simple as mapping the `DriverServlet` to a URL, but it is also possible to host the page in a lightweight container, such as Jetty, configured entirely in code.

-Download the `selenium-server.zip` and unpack.
-Put the JARs on the CLASSPATH.
-Create a new class called `AppServer`.
-Here, I'm using Jetty, so you'll need to [download](//www.eclipse.org/jetty/download.html) that as well:
+* Download the `selenium-server.zip` and unpack.
+* Put the JARs on the CLASSPATH.
+* Create a new class called `AppServer`.
+Here, we are using Jetty, so you will need to [download](//www.eclipse.org/jetty/download.html) that as well:

 ```java